 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the District are described in Note 1 to the financial statements.
-No new accounting policies were adopted, and the application of existing policies was not changed during the year ended June 30, 2014.
+No new accounting policies were adopted, and the application of existing policies was not changed during 2015.
 We noted no transactions entered into by the District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.